Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

 ## Change log
 - 2023-11-22 by Ryan Rutledge : v0.10 - Initial proof of concept script and requirement musings
 - 2023-11-24 by Ryan Rutledge : v0.11 - some UI cleanup
+- 2023-11-29 by Ryan Rutledge : v0.20 - now adds message to messages panel for each failed via detected

 # INITIAL REQUIREMENTS SPEC
 ## Non-Modal GUI